NordicESMhub/deep_python/_episodes/01-numpy.md

 {: .language-python}

 ~~~
-(40,)
+(27,)
 ~~~
 {: .output}

-The expression `(40,)` tells us we have an N×1 vector, so this is the average inflammation per day for all patients.
+The expression `(27,)` tells us we have an N×1 vector, so this is the average monthly temperature anomaly per geographical region for all dates.
 If we average across axis 1 (columns in our 2D example), we get:

 ~~~